Siddhartha1986/SQL_data_cleaning/README.md

 - Automate the data cleaning process for new data imports.
 - Expand the dataset to include additional relevant features for comprehensive analysis.

----

-This README provides a clear overview of your project, the steps involved in the data cleaning process, and the end goals.
-Adapt or expand any section to suit the specific details and scope of your project.